gggliuye/VIO/docs/SFM.rst

 SfM (structure from motion), is an other useful tool for localization and mapping.
 Basicly, SfM uses the same technique as SLAM system : feature point extraction, matching algorithms, multiple view geometry, and non linear optimization(bundle adjustment).
-At the same time SfM and SLAM have many differences, mostly in their pipeline (SLAM uses a realtime pipeline, however SfM has three main types: incremental, global and hierarchical) and some algorithm details.
+At the same time SfM and SLAM have many differences, mostly in their pipeline (SLAM uses a realtime pipeline, however SfM has three main types: **incremental** , **global**  and **hierarchical** ) and some algorithm details.

+* Incremental SfM has the most close structure to SLAM.
+It is fast and robust.
+* Global SfM is a process, try to initialize all camera posese, and triangulation, then do global bundle adjustment directly.
+It is more accurate, however takes longer to calculate.
+And its result dependents heavily on the initialization.
+* Hierachical SfM is the between of the upper two methods.
+It initialize multiply submaps optimization each of them, then take then together.

 Here is SFM result built with `colmap <https://colmap.github.io/>`_ , with images taken from Winter Plaze, GuangZhou.